-- What are the Key Performance Indicators (KPIs) you should be using to measure your activity: are they directly related Social Media intelligence?
-Example: the growth of positive feelings for a given customer service.
+- What are the Key Performance Indicators (KPIs) you should be using to measure your activity: are they directly related to Social Media intelligence?
+Example: the growth of positive feelings concerning a given customer service.

 - How much time can you devote to reading and using this dashboard every week?